music-classification/tutorial/README.md

 ## About the book

-This is a [book](https://music-classification.github.io/tutorial)](https://music-classification.github.io/tutorial) written for a [tutorial session](https://ismir2021.ismir.net/tutorials/) of [the 22nd International Society for Music Information Retrieval Conference](https://ismir2021.ismir.net/), Nov 8-12, 2021, in an online format.
+This is a [web book](https://music-classification.github.io/tutorial) written for a [tutorial session](https://ismir2021.ismir.net/tutorials/) of [the 22nd International Society for Music Information Retrieval Conference](https://ismir2021.ismir.net/), Nov 8-12, 2021, in an online format.
 The [ISMIR conference](https://ismir.net/) is the world’s leading research forum on processing, searching, organising and accessing music-related data.

 ## Motivation